Luke Jordan (footballer): Career

 Jordan was born in Burnley, Lancashire and attended Unity College.
 He began his career with Morecambe and made his professional debut on 7 January 2017 in a 4–1 victory against Notts County at the Globe Arena.

 Jordan signed for Kendal Town on one-month youth loan on 26 February 2018.

 He was released by Morecambe at the end of the 2017–18 season.

 After joining Chester from Ramsbottom United in the summer of 2018, Jordan joined Lancaster City in November 2018 on a dual-registration deal.

-In 2019, Jordan Joined the Georgia State Panthers men's soccer program.
+In 2019, Jordan enrolled at Georgia State University to play for the men's soccer program.

-In 2020, he transferred to the Lander Bearcats to play for the Men's Soccer Program.
+In 2020, he transferred to Lander University to play for the Bearcats.